rplacd/RedTelephone/RedTelephone/README.txt

 When generating HTML, note that there are both clientside and serverside versions of generators and DOM manipulators for both drop-down boxes and table rows.
 Serverside they exist in the form of InitXXX variables and Spark macros in Application.spark, clientside they exist in the CRUDtilities.

 Don't add anything else other than the .sln and the files that appear in the Project Explorer to the repo - especially, especially, the dependencies or the log files.

+Don't change the JS files used either (from normal to the min or vsdoc versions) unless you're willing to migrate hacks - marked with:
+//
+// HACK
+//
+over.